ieric01/ericorellana-jekyll-blog/_posts/2016-02-22-Params:-Permit-VS-Require.md

  "author_attributes"=>{"author_name"=>"James Godwin"}})
 {% endhighlight %}

-An important key to remember is that the permit method only allows scalar values such as strings, numbers, date, or time, but not hashes or arrays
+It's important to remember that the permit method only allows scalar values such as strings, numbers, date, or time, but not hashes or arrays

 {% highlight ruby %}
 # permit method only accepts scalar values